DataDog/stratus-red-team/docs/attack-techniques/GCP/gcp.privilege-escalation.impersonate-service-accounts.md

 When impersonation fails, the generated event **does not contain** the identity of the caller, as explained in the [GCP documentation](https://cloud.google.com/logging/docs/audit#user-id):

-> For privacy reasons, the caller's principal email address is redacted from an audit log if the operation is
+> Audit logging doesn't redact the caller's principal email address for any access that succeeds or for any write operation.
-> read-only and fails with a "permission denied" error.
-The only exception is when the caller is a service
+> For read-only operations that fail with a "permission denied" error, Audit Logging might redact the caller's principal
-> account in the Google Cloud organization associated with the resource; in this case, the email address isn't redacted.
+> email address unless the caller is a service account.

 Sample **unsuccessful** event (shortened for clarity):